 All these books are worth a look.
 You may also want to see "Clairvoyance".

-You must will yourself to believe Anthroposophical teachings, you must close your thoughts as if in deep sleep — but you must also exert your will.
+To be an Anthroposophist, you must will yourself to believe Anthroposophical teachings.
+You must close your thoughts as if in deep sleep — but you must also exert your will.
 And then, bingo, you will clairvoyant.
 Or, anyway, you may convince yourself that you are clairvoyant.
 All unknowing, Steiner prescribed a process of self-deception; this is the essence of Anthroposophy.
 And, indeed, Steiner's followers exert their will in just this way.

 In THE PSYCHOLOGY OF THE PSYCHIC (Prometheus, 2000), David Marks lays out several reasons people often embrace pseudoscientific nonsense: